kgeorgieva/cilib.github.com/docs/user/cascadeNetwork.md

 Neuron has an amount of weights equal to the number of neurons before it in the hidden layer, plus the size of the input layer.

-- CascadeArchitectureBuilder: an ArchitectureBuilder that builds cascade network.
-It makes use of a standard feedforward configuration (with one input layer,one hidden layer and one output layer), except that it uses CascadeLayerBuilder to construct a cascading hidden layer.
+- CascadeArchitectureBuilder: an ArchitectureBuilder that builds cascade networks.
+It makes use of a standard feedforward configuration (with one input layer, one hidden layer and one output layer), except that it uses CascadeLayerBuilder to construct a cascading hidden layer.
 It also ensures that only the input layer contains a bias unit (since both the hidden and output layer will have access to all the neurons in the input layer).

 - CascadeVisitor: an ArchitectureOperationVisitor that propagates inputs in a cascading fashion.
-It constructs a consolidated Layer by adding all the Neurons of the input layer (in order) and then adding all of the Neuron of the hidden layer (in order).
+It constructs a consolidated Layer by adding all the Neurons of the input layer (in order) and then adding all of the Neurons of the hidden layer (in order).
 This consolidated layer is then used as input for both the hidden layer and the output layer.
 Since each Neuron, receiving this input, only has a number of weights corresponding to the number of inputs it should receive, each Neuron will only use the inputs relevant to it.